hvnsweeting/states/salt/ci/doc/usage.rst

 Since each build job clones code from :doc:`/gitlab/doc/index` server, user may need to specify the Credential for each git link if needed.
-If :doc:`/gitlab/doc/index` server uses :doc:`/denyhosts/doc/index`, user must specify Credential before adding git link, or adds address of CI server to :ref:`pillar-denyhosts-whitelist` of :doc:`/gitlab/doc/index` server.
+If :doc:`/gitlab/doc/index` server uses :doc:`/fail2ban/doc/index`, user must specify Credential before adding git link, or adds address of CI server to :ref:`pillar-fail2ban-whitelist` of :doc:`/gitlab/doc/index` server.

 Update pillar